 CVE-2025-68616 Overview

-CVE-2025-68616 is a Server-Side Request Forgery (SSRF) protection bypass vulnerability in WeasyPrint, a popular Python library that helps web developers create PDF documents from HTML/CSS.
-Prior to version 68.0, an SSRF protection bypass exists in WeasyPrint's default_url_fetcher function.
-The vulnerability allows attackers to access internal network resources (such as localhost services or cloud metadata endpoints) even when a developer has implemented a custom url_fetcher to block such access.
-This occurs because the underlying urllib library follows HTTP redirects automatically without re-validating the new destination against the developer's security policy.
+CVE-2025-68616 is a Server-Side Request Forgery (SSRF) protection bypass in WeasyPrint, a Python library used to generate PDF documents from HTML and CSS.
+Versions prior to 68.0 contain a flaw in the default_url_fetcher function that allows attackers to access internal network resources even when developers implemented custom URL fetchers to block such access.
+The underlying urllib library follows HTTP redirects automatically without re-validating new destinations against the developer's security policy.
+Attackers can exploit this to reach localhost services, cloud metadata endpoints, and other internal infrastructure.
+Version 68.0 contains the patch.

 Critical Impact